-Lacking sense of ownership towards a CX program can have further trickle-down effects:
+Lacking a sense of ownership toward a CX program can have further trickle-down effects:

 - Most changes within an organization require a sense of urgency.
 If cross-department ownership of the customer experience is not felt, this will often stall initiatives and progress.

 - Vital data that contributes to an action-based CX program can be even more guarded.
 When a CX program is owned by a single department, it will quickly lose the funding and support for the necessary innovations needed to impact the bottom line.
 For example, if finance or sales is not brought to the table for a CX discussion, then

 information such as revenue data could be more difficult to integrate with satisfaction data.